DennyMaverick/Web-templates/README.md

   ***
   To launch the project you can click on this link: https://dennymaverick.github.io/Web-templates/

   If you have some ideas how can I improve the project write please to my e-mail: den_maverick177@mail.ru.
-This is only start.
+This is only the start.
 It will be amazing!
 See you later! 😉
 </p>